elelpublic/wikitext-all/README.md

 ### Remove some stuff

-We remove the pre built aritfacts in the downloaded project:
+We remove the pre built artifacts in the downloaded project:

 		rm *.jar